mediumworkersunion/mwu-scripts/README.md

-# mwu-bash
+# mwu-scripts
-Bash scripts that come in handy
+Terminal scripts that come in handy